 Context matters: what works in r/gardening won’t work in r/technology.

 Set measurable objectives tied to Reddit’s strengths, like awareness in niche segments or direct product feedback.
+Vague goals fail on Reddit’s community-driven platform.

 Awareness: impressions, reach, subreddit share of voice.